mui/mui-x/docs/data/data-grid/scrolling/scrolling.md

 title: Data Grid - Scrolling
 ---

-# Data Grid - Scrolling
+# Data grid - Scrolling

 <p class="description">This section presents how to programmatically control the scroll.</p>